 In pectus excavatum, the cartilage that holds the ribs to the breastbone grows abnormally and pushes the breastbone inward, so your child’s chest looks sunken.

 You might notice a dent in your child’s chest as a baby, but sometimes it doesn’t show up until later.
 The dent might become more noticeable as your child grows, particularly during growth spurts.
 Or it might disappear and never become a problem.
 What often appears to be pectus excavatum in babies goes away on its own.

 Sometimes, pectus excavatum doesn’t cause any symptoms.
 But symptoms can occur when the breastbone pushes on the heart and lungs.
 Moderate-to-severe pectus excavatum can cause:

 - Trouble breathing when exercising

 Pectus Excavatum Diagnosis

-- CT scan (computed tomography scan, sometimes said "cat scan")
+- CT scan (computed tomography scan, sometimes called “cat scan”)

-- Lung function tests, sometimes with exercise, to check breathing patterns
+- Lung function tests, sometimes during exercise, to check breathing patterns

 - Ultrasound of the heart (also called echocardiogram or “echo”)